How to Treat Your Child’s Fever

 *You really want a rectal temperature in a baby less than three months.
 Rectal is the most accurate method for checking a temperature.
-However, the temporal artery thermometer is considered the next best thing according to the a study by The American Academy of Pediatrics on the Exergen temporal artery thermometer.
+However, the temporal artery thermometer is considered the next best thing according to a study by The American Academy of Pediatrics on the Exergen temporal artery thermometer.

 Parents often want to know which thermometer is the most accurate.
 Here is a guide to choosing the best thermometer for your family.

 When we treat a child’s fever it is important to remember that we are treating the child more so than the fever.
 We want your child to be happy and comfortable, so if he is running around playing with a temperature of 101, then leave it alone.
 If he is lying on the couch shivering at 100.5 treat it.